tean-lai/tean-lai.github.io/content/about.md

 [home](..) | [about me](.) | [thoughts](../thoughts)

 # About Me
 Hello!
-I am Tean Lai, and I'm currently:
+I am Tean Lai, and I'm currently a/n:
-- a junior computer science major @ Cornell
+- junior computer science major @ Cornell
-- a Academic Excellence Workshop facilitator for CS 3410
+- Academic Excellence Workshop facilitator for CS 3410
 - digital subteam member of Cornell Custom Silicon System project team
-- an incoming Software Engineering intern in Program Analysis @ Semgrep
+- incoming Software Engineering intern in Program Analysis @ Semgrep
 - food service employee at Martha's Cafe

-Previously, I have been:
+Previously, I have been a/n:
-- a teaching assistant for CS 3110
+- teaching assistant for CS 3110
-- an undergraduate researcher studying programming languages and formal verification, advised by Prof. Justin Hsu and Noah Bertram
+- undergraduate researcher in programming languages and formal verification

 ## Academic interests
 I am passionate about programming languages, and especially functional programming.
-My favorite programming language is OCaml, which I encourage you to try out if you haven't.
+My favorite programming language is OCaml, and I'm really interested in learning more Go if I have time.

-My other academic interests lie in digital logic.
+My other academic interests lie in digital logic and algebra.

 # Experiences